Barbershop Harmony

 Barbershop singing did actually begin in barbershops — and on street corners where it was sometimes called "curbstone" harmony, at social functions, and in parlors.
 But it wasn’t just sung by handlebar-mustached white men in striped vests as depicted in the famous Norman Rockwell painting.
 Its roots

 are much more diverse.
 A melting pot product of African-American musical devices, the European hymn-singing culture, and an American tradition of recreational music, barbershop harmony dates back to the late 19th century when barbering jobs were often held by gypsies, European immigrants, and African Americans.
 Barbershops were where men hung out, and Black historian James Weldon Johnson wrote of the era: "Every barbershop seemed to have its own quartet."
+The first written

 The first written reference to "barbershop" harmony came in 1910 with the publication of a song, Play That Barbershop Chord, and barbershop harmony gained wide popularity as Tin Pan Alley songwriters found a ready market for the simple, straightforward melodies and heartfelt, commonplace thems of barbershop songs.